MakerFaireOrlando/mfo-static-website/_exhibits/2024-daleks-of-florida.md

 exhibit-zone: "Spirit - East"
 space-number: "SG33, SH32, SH33"
 description: "Daleks and Tardis, wanna know how to build them.
 We can help with that."
 description-long: "Dr Who enthusiasts that build Daleks and a Tardis.
 Come see us and learn what it takes to build these amazing props.
 These builds use wood working, fiberglass, electronics, 3-d printing, painting, and much more.
-And a bonus, get a picture with our Tardis. "
+And a bonus, get a picture with our Tardis.
+The podcast of The Legend of the Traveling Tardis will be joining us in our booth to bring you more things Dr Who related."
 image: /assets/images/exhibit-images/24-23-exhibit-daleks-of-florida-2024-group-photo-large.jpg
 image-primary:
   small: /assets/images/exhibit-images/24-23-exhibit-daleks-of-florida-2024-group-photo-small.jpg